Space Activation Artist in Residence ProgramJanuary 1st - June 30th 2023

 About the Residency:

-Intersection for the Arts has launched a pilot Artist in Residence Program which aims to amplify the work of our members and activate our space at 1446 Market Street in San Francisco.
-Over a 6-month period (January 1, 2023 – June 30, 2023) a cohort of resident artists receives access to professional development resources, creation and work space and a $1,000 stipend as they grow their arts / business practice together, under one roof.
+In 2023, Intersection for the Arts launched a Artist in Residence Program created to amplify the work of our members and activate our space at 1446 Market Street in San Francisco.
+Over a 6-month period (January 1, 2023 – June 30, 2023) a cohort of resident artists received access to professional development resources, creation and work space and a $1,000 stipend to grow their arts / business practice together, under one roof.